Saint-Léger-sur-Sarthe

 Saint-Léger-sur-Sarthe (/fr/, literally Saint-Léger on Sarthe) is a commune in the Orne department in north-western France.

 Geography

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+Two Rivers the Sarthe and la Tanche flow through the commune.

+The commune is in the Normandie-Maine Regional Natural Park.